bixBeta/trex-ws19/README.md

             ├── trimmed_fastqs
             └── STAR

-#### Please use the Basic Linux Commands CheatSheet for common commands and their required syntax.
+We will begin by practicing some of the basic Linux/BASH commands. <br> Please use the `Basic Linux Commands CheatSheet` for  referencing command names and their appropriate syntax.

+1. Whenever we login to Cornell's BioHPC server, we will always first land on the storage network.
+We can use the `pwd` command to see what is our current path, and use `ls` to list any files and or directories that already exist in this path.
+For most users, the directory structure will be: `/home/netID` when they login. <br>

+2. All calculations must be done on the workstation's workdir.
+We will change our directories using the `cd` command to  navigate the the `/workdir`.
+On the command line type `cd /workdir` and hit return. <br>

-1. Create a new directory inside of workdir on your workstation using the following command: <br>
+2. Create a new directory inside of workdir on your workstation using the following command: <br>
 ``` mkdir /workdir/NetId``` (replace the NetId with your cornell net id) <br>

 2. Change your path to the newly created directory by using the following command:<br>
 ``` cd /workdir/NetId ``` (replace the NetId with your cornell net id) <br>